wdv4758h/pypy-extradoc/talk/fosdem2014/pypy-stm.rst

 * You need to figure out where the conficts are

-* Maybe using some debugger-like tool that reports conflicts
+* Maybe using some debugger-like tools that report conflicts

-* Then you need small rewrites to avoid them
+* Then you need (hopefully small) rewrites to avoid them

 What is the point?